StatsandQuants/forty/_posts/2020-6-21-What-is-S&Q?.md

 *Why?* Firstly, I truly like it, and I do it on a daily basis.
 Secondly, I would like to talk about all-round complexity.

-*(Another) Why? *Well-being is possible in an intelligent-enough environment.
+*(Another) Why?* Well-being is possible in an intelligent-enough environment.
 All the human problems need to be analyzed in detail, from different perspectives, in order to take better decisions.
 If we agree that well-being mostly derives from our individual and collective choices... well, let's get started!

 *Disclaimer*: I don't give answers.
 I make some questions.
 I show some data.
 I express my opinion.
 I make jokes.
 Hope you guys have some material to think about, and maybe stimulate new ideas/discussions/this kind of stuff...

-*P.S.*: sorry for my / abuse.
+*P.S.* : sorry for my / abuse.
+I am joking.
+I am not sorry.
 Get used to it...